Ask our AI-chatbot

 Eligible applications are entered into the competition for funding in three decision rounds.
 If your application is eligible, but is not granted in the first round of decisions, it will be given a second chance in the next round of decisions.
 If it is not granted then either, it will enter a third and final round.
 Applications that are included in their second or third round compete on an equal footing with newly received applications.
 This method will help to even out any random differences in the quality of applications for consideration in different parts of the year, and ensure that the quality of applications awarded funding is as equal as possible, regardless of when they have been submitted.

 Applications will be granted funding until the budget allocated for the decision round has been exhausted, in accordance with the rules for prioritising applications for allocation.
+The rules combine marks, the gender of the project manager and equalisation mechanisms for research domains and the three career levels within FRIPRO:

 Feedback to applicants

-Applicants whose applications are rejected will receive a letter of rejection, while applicants whose applications have been granted will receive a letter requesting funding.
+Applicants whose applications are rejected will receive a letter of rejection, while applicants whose applications have been granted will receive a letter of funding.
 The letter of funding contains requirements for changes and updates that must be made before the Research Council and the Project Owner (the applicant institution) can enter into a contract.

 The responsible portfolio board